 Are there any areas of photography that you have yet to pick up on that you’d like to learn?

-I’ve been trialling drones and remote-controlled vehicles as I’m fascinated by the unique perspectives and creative opportunities that, would ordinarily, not be possible.
+I’ve been trialing drones and remote-controlled vehicles as I’m fascinated by the unique perspectives and creative opportunities that, would ordinarily, not be possible.

 This dovetails nicely into another area that I’m keen to develop further and that’s video.
 I’ve dabbled, but it’s now time to take it to the next level.
 It’s becoming increasingly important in my capacity as a tour leader to be able to document and even stream live video while on location.